firebase007/typicodeFAKEAPI-React/README.md

 ```

+Other url resources can be found on this link here,[http://wwww.jsonplaceholder.typicode.com](http://wwww.jsonplaceholder.typicode.com) as the case maybe.

 ## Case Study

 There is this large company with a website where posts of all company employees can be displayed and the public/customers can leave comments on the posts.
 The company wants more employees to publish post here, therefore they need you to